Bosniak National Council (Serbia): 2000s

-In 2009, the Bosniac National Council participated in the creation of the draft of the Law on National Councils of National Minorities, which improved protection mechanism of the national minorities in Serbia.
-The Bosniac National Council issued the Declaration on Status of the Bosniaks of Sandžak in the Republic of Serbia on 27 June 2009.
-In the Declaration, the Bosniac National Council warned the Serbian authorities about alleged halt in the process of the consummation of collective rights of the Bosniak national minority.
-Later, the Bosniac National Council adopted the Decision on Determining Traditional Names of the Units of the Local Self-Administration, Populated Places and Other Geographical Names in the Bosnian Language on the territory of Novi Pazar, Tutin, Sjenica and Prijepolje.
-The Bosniac National Council created the Model for Education of the Bosniaks of Sandžak, the Strategy of Informing on Bosnian Language, and founded the Institute for Culture.
+In 2009, the Bosniak National Council participated in the creation of the draft of the Law on National Councils of Ethnic Minorities, which improved the protection mechanism of the ethnic minorities in Serbia.
+The Bosniak National Council issued the Declaration on Status of the Bosniaks of Sandžak in the Republic of Serbia on 27 June 2009.
+In the Declaration, the Bosniak National Council warned the Serbian state authorities about alleged halt in the process of the consummation of collective rights of the Bosniak ethnic minority.
+Later, the Bosniak National Council adopted the Decision on Determining Traditional Names of the Units of the Local Self-Administration, Populated Places, and Other Geographical Names in the Bosnian Language on the territory of Novi Pazar, Tutin, Sjenica, and Prijepolje.
+The Bosniak National Council created the Model for Education of the Bosniaks of Sandžak, the Strategy of Informing on Bosnian Language, and founded the Institute for Culture.

+2010s

-An unsuccessful election for the new composition of the Bosniac National Council was held on 6 June 2010, after which the old leadership continued to lead the Council.
-This led to the new halt in the relations between the Council and Serbian authorities, after which the Council adopted the Resolution on Status and Consummation of Rights of the Bosniak people in Serbia on 1 March 2012, and later the Declaration to the Bosniak People and Citizens of Sandžak as an instruction to the Bosniak political parties and associations to carry out a pressure on the Serbian authorities.
-On 6 April 2012, the Bosniac National Council adopted the national anthem of the Bosniak national minority called "Ja sin sam tvoj" (I'm your son).
+An unsuccessful election for the new composition of the Bosniak National Council was held on 6 June 2010, after which the old leadership continued to lead the Council.
+This led to the new halt in the relations between the Council and Serbian government, after which the Council adopted the Resolution on Status and Consummation of Rights of the Bosniak people in Serbia on 1 March 2012, and later the Declaration to the Bosniak People and Citizens of Sandžak as an instruction to the Bosniak political parties and associations to carry out a pressure on the Serbian government.
+On 6 April 2012, the Bosniak National Council adopted the anthem of the Bosniak ethnic minority called "Ja sin sam tvoj" (I'm your son).

-The first elections for the national councils of various national minorities in Serbia were held in October 2014.
-The turnout for the Bosniac National Council was 35.7 percent.
+The first elections for the national councils of various ethnic minorities in Serbia were held in October 2014.
+The turnout for the Bosniak National Council was 35.7 percent.
 Most of the seats were won by the coalition led by the Party of Democratic Action of Sandžak, which gained 19 representatives, while the opposing coalition under Mufti Muamer Zukorlić won 16 seats.